zazikant/ax-translator/README.md

 ## Rewrite each circular dependency as: Problem → External Cause → External Solution.
 Do not preserve any loopsentence from Telegraphic speech idea::

+(this is heavy framework for intellectual loops only.)

 Every paragraph now follows:
 Problem → External Cause → External Solution
 Zero loops.
 Zero circular returns.
 Pure linear logic.